mParticle/docs/src/pages/integrations/amc/event/index.md

 ### `mp` Variables

-mParticle forwards a common set of context variables with every native app event.
+mParticle forwards a common set of context variables with every native event.
 These context variables are prefixed with `mp.` To display any of these variables in your reporting suite, you will need to create a Processing Rule.

 #### Device Identities